johnwcowan/pdp8x/arch.md

 ## Operate instructions

-If OP is 0x7 then various operations on A, L, and/or MQ are performed depending on the bits of IR, which are examined in the order below.
+If OP is 0x7 then various operations on A, L, and/or MQ are performed depending on the bits of IR.
+The bits of IR are examined in the order given below.
+Note that all applicable actions are taken, not just the first one.

 For convenience, the 0x0010 bit is called the RR (rotate right) bit, the 0x0004 bit is called the RL (rotate left) bit,